spinnaker/governance/rfc/plugins-ui.md

 ## Loading Plugin code into Deck

 ### Gathering plugin metadata
 In order for Deck to know which plugins it can load, it must have access to some configuration information, including the name of the plugins that are enabled and where to download the plugin resources (JavaScript bundles, CSS, images, etc).
-This Plugin Configuration will be fetched from Front50.
+This Plugin Configuration will be fetched from Front50 via Gate.

 Please see the current [Plugins RFC](./plugins.md) for details around Front50 as the source of truth for plugin metadata.
 Until the Front50 work is completed, a stop-gap solution using `settings.js` to locate the plugin resources should suffice.